-Michele Meleski, Senior Vice President of National Fitness and Wellness at Invited, told us: “Members are looking for more thoughtful programming that’s specific to them.
+Michele Meleski, Senior Vice President of National Fitness and Wellness at Invited, shared another key we learned about digital fitness: “Members are looking for more thoughtful programming that’s specific to them.
 As the overlap grows between fitness and medical, we’ll get more predictive analytics to shape what each individual’s experience should be.”

 Blackburn identified a further opportunity to “put metadata behind every section of workout content, so if someone has 30 minutes to work out, Alexa can curate a personalised session – one that potentially stitches together content from multiple providers to meet the individual’s precise needs”.